rsksmart/devportal/docs/04-resources/02-contribute/hacktivator-program.md

       Sharing real-world examples of Rootstock applications and use cases.

       **Contribution Ideas:**

-        A. Building cross-platform or no-code dApps (e.g., mobile app development using Flutter, etc).
+        * Building cross-platform or no-code dApps (e.g., mobile app development using Flutter, etc).

-        B. Showcasing real-world applications on Rootstock.
+        * Showcasing real-world applications on Rootstock.

-        C. Building cross-chain applications, data indexing, etc., using partner tools and integrations.
+        * Building cross-chain applications, data indexing, etc., using partner tools and integrations.

-        D. Porting dApps to Rootstock from other ecosystems
+        * Porting dApps to Rootstock from other ecosystems
     </Accordion.Body>
   </Accordion.Item>
   <Accordion.Item eventKey="3">